-Aligned with the Flinders University Research Plan 2012-2016 , the Faculty continues to implement its Research Action Plan 2013-2015 to provide training and development opportunities for its researchers.
+Aligned with the Flinders University Strategic Plan , the Faculty continues to implement its Research Action Plan to provide training and development opportunities for its researchers.

-Research within the Faculty is carried out within its four schools and four research centres.
+Research within the Faculty is carried out within its four schools and five research centres.